 - Clammers must possess a valid fishing license and an accurate (rigid) measuring device.

 - Pismo clams must measure at least 4 1/2" in length to be possessed.

-- Undersized Pismo clams must be immediately reburied in the area where dug.
+- Undersized Pismo clams must be immediately reburied, two inches deep, in the area where dug.

 - Bag limit is 10 Pismo clams.

 - Hours of clamming are 1/2 hour before sunrise to 1/2 hour after sunset.